KeisakuHiga/rails-project/README.md

 <a name="3"></a>

 ## 3. Description of the project
+GiveMeMoney is a loan requesting application where users can post requests for loans and other users that are lenders compete with each other to offer the best loan option which leads to lower interest rates.
 <a name="3-1"></a>

 ### 3.1 Problem definition / purpose
+The problem we are addressing is for people who want quick loans in a competitive marketplace where loans sharks compete against each other for the lowest interest rate to offer the loan requester.
 <a name="3-2"></a>

 ### 3.2 Functionality / features
+The way the project works is there will be two user accounts, loan requesters and loan offereres.
+The loan requester puts up a "listing" of the amouunt they require, a financer will then offer there rates on the page against the other offerers.
+The requester then selects their favourite offer, pays the interest as a down payment then recieves the money.
 <a name="3-3"></a>

 ### 3.3 Screenshots